Rosebud: Making FPGA-Accelerated Middlebox Development More Pleasant: Processing Abstraction

-Packet processors provide a well-defined interface for software and hardware to interact: the memory interface between the core and the accelerators.
-As long as hardware and software follow the same interface, either can change, without affecting the operation of the other.
-Software can tell an accelerator what data to operate on (e.g., packet) by passing a pointer---using memory-mapped I/O---to the data's location in the hybrid memory.
-Then hardware accelerator uses its port to the hybrid memory to read the data it needs using the address it was given by the software.
-This effectively brings to FPGAs the modular hardware accelerator interface used in SoCs, with the additional benefit of allowing developers to modify hardware accelerators.
+{\name}s provide a well-defined interface for software and hardware to interact: the memory interface between the core and the accelerators.
+For instance, software can tell an accelerator what part of a packet to operate on by passing a pointer---using memory-mapped I/O---to the data's location in the memory shared with the accelerators.
+As long as hardware and software follow the same memory-based interface, either can be changed without affecting the operation of the other.
+This effectively brings the commonly used embedded systems programming interface to FPGA middleboxes.
+The key insight that makes the RPU abstraction possible is the fact that orchestration takes much less time than the time it takes to process packets with hardware accelerators.
+However, achieving line-rate with this this abstraction requires a separate high-bandwidth packet distribution subsystem (Section~\ref{sec:pktdist}).